redhat-openstack/website/source/uncategorized/highly-available-mysql-server-for-openstack.html.md

     node1$ pcs cluster setup --name openstack_mysql node1 node2
     node2$ pcs cluster setup --name openstack_mysql node1 node2

-If you use names instead of ip addresses like the example above be sure they resolve to the hosts.
+The example above uses ip addresses instead of dns names.
+If you use names instead of ip addresses be sure they resolve to the hosts before performing this step.

 On both nodes start the cluster

     node1$ pcs cluster cluster start
     node2$ pcs cluster cluster start

 Now that the cluster is started commands only need to be run on one of the machines to add resources and check status.</br> You'll need to add stonith devices for resources to start properly.
 For this demonstration stonith it will be disabled instead.
+For a properly configured highly available cluster stonith must be configured, do not disable it in that case.

     node1$ pcs property set stonith-enabled=true